 Patricia L. Sitlington Emerging Researcher Award- This award recognizes a graduate student who, through research completed during their doctoral program, shows significant promise for contributing to positive outcomes for transition-aged youth and to the field of transition through transition research.
 To be considered for the award, graduate students (or recent graduates whose research was completed during their doctoral program) must submit their research for the DCDT Patricia L Sitlington Emerging Researcher poster session.
 Each student’s poster will be reviewed by a committee during the poster session with awards made to the top students during the DCDT annual conference.

 8th Annual Northeast PBIS Network Leadership Forum: Call for Proposals

 We are pleased to announce that this year’s NEPBIS Network Leadership Forum is accepting proposals for presentations.
-You are invited to submit proposals for the following: oral presentations, symposium sessions (10-20 minute presentations organized by the conference committee around similar themes), and poster presentations.
+You are invited to submit proposals for the following: oral presentations, poster presentations, and symposium sessions (10- to 20-minute presentations organized by the conference committee around similar themes).

 Review the submission guidelines and a scoring rubric prior to submitting a proposal; note that submissions from the Northeast Network States (CT, DE, MA, ME, NH, NJ, NY, PA, RI, & VT) will be prioritized.
 Please click here to submit your proposals.
 We are excited to review your proposal and put together an interesting and informative forum.